 Today, Rittenhouse Square is a tree-filled park surrounded by luxury apartments, shops, and restaurants.
 It hosts a Saturday farmers market year-round and many special events such as the Rittenhouse Square Spring Festival and an annual Christmas tree lighting that attracts thousands of spectators.
 It’s one of the fun places to lounge and people watch, and when you’re done with that, visit one of the nearby top restaurants like French bistro Parc or Barclay Prime steakhouse.

 Philadelphia has a collection of speakeasy-style bars.
 Through unmarked entrances and behind hidden doorways, they are bastions of classic cocktails, punch bowls, and tiki drinks.
 From Austin to Montreal, we seek out speakeasies when we travel, so we love finding new ones at home, too.

 Our favorite speakeasy is the cocktail haven called Franklin Bar, and we also enjoy the uniquely-decorated Ranstead Room.
-Hop Sing Laundromat is also on the list of good speakeasies in Philadelphia, but we haven’t tried it yet because it has a legendary list of rules that don’t seem overly welcoming.
+Hop Sing Laundromat is also on the list of good speakeasies, but we haven’t tried it yet because it has a legendary list of rules that don’t seem overly welcoming.
 If you go, let us know your thoughts.

 Miracle on 13th Street